LeetLLM

 Capstone: Product Ranking

-Ship a marketplace ranking candidate with eligible retrieval, NDCG evidence, exposure logging, and A/B guardrails.
+Ship a marketplace ranking candidate with eligible retrieval, separate recall and NDCG gates, replayable exposure rows, and an A/B-ready rollback receipt.

 Learning path